pluots/sql-udf/README.md

   struct as needed.
 - `add` Aggregate only, called once per row within a group.
 Perform needed calculations and save the data in the struct.
+- `remove` Window functions only, called to remove a value from a group

 It is quite possible, especially for simple functions, that there is no data that needs sharing.
 In this case, just make an empty struct and no allocation